akbar-q/Embedded-Programming/6-DOF ESP Arm/README.md

 ## Function Explanations

-Below are detailed explanations of the main functions defined in the code:
+Below are detailed explanations of the main functions and some important code constructs defined in the code:

 ### `displayServoPositions(int pos, const char* servoName)`